SEI-ATL-3-8/unit_2_solo_project/README.md

 1. Title of the project (biggest header in the document)
 1. Overview: summarize the goals of your app, and describe the problem your app is built to solve.
 1. Wireframes: explained below.
 1. User stories: a series of statements in the form of "When I {do X}, {Y happens}."
-These statements should encompass the whole functionality of playing the game.
+These statements should encompass the whole functionality of your app.
 1. Routes inventory: list all the routes you plan to have in your backend.
 Include the http verb, the path, and a brief summary of what the route does.
 (To represent this nicely in markdown, you might want to look up how to make a table in a markdown file!)
-1. MVP checklist: A list of all the functionalities that will constitute the bare minimum version of your game.
+1. MVP checklist: A list of all the functionalities that will constitute the bare minimum version of your app.
 Note that this list should be sized so that you can complete it by ~Monday, leaving Tuesday to tackle stretch goals.
 1. Stretch goals: A list of awesome bonus goals you will work on after completing your MVP.

 ### Wireframes: